blackstream-x/textdump/README.md

 # textdump

+**♥ Unicode**

-Module and scripts to dump codepoints of the given unicode text
+Module and scripts to dump codepoints of the given text

 ## textdump.py